 What are the risks for egg donors?

-Egg donation can not only help a donor make some money but also give them emotional satisfaction of being able to give the gift of parenthood to a couple in despair.
-However, the process is not risk free for her because it can cause both, physical complications as well as emotional issues.
+Egg donation can not only help a donor make some money but also give them the emotional satisfaction of being able to give the gift of parenthood to a couple in despair.
+However, the process is not risk-free for her because it can cause both, physical complications as well as emotional issues.

 All the costs of egg donation are borne by the recipient couple and needless to say, this speaks for the medical expenses of the donor too.
-Also she is given a fixed fee for the procedure and it is normally mentioned in their mutual contract.
-Despite the monetary considerations, egg donation is undoubtedly a noble deed as it brings hopes for the hopeless.
+Also, she is given a fixed fee for the procedure and it is normally mentioned in their mutual contract.
+Despite the monetary considerations, egg donation is undoubtedly a noble deed as it brings hope for the hopeless.

 If you have questions or would like a second opinion regarding an Egg donation you are considering, please visit IVF Centre or write to us at email@example.com.